Confident on Video? Or Freeze, Fight, Flight?

 When we are too preoccupied with our thoughts (trying to “get it right”, recalling information, etc) we lose the connection with our body.
 Our breathing patterns can become irregular, which drives up stress levels and impacts our vocal delivery.

 Other presenters struggle with sporadic, repetitive movements, and gestures.
-Fidgeting, head bobbing, swaying are the common ones I see.
+Fidgeting, head bobbing, and swaying are the common ones I see.

 For a deeper dive into on-screen charisma, plus access to additional mindset strategies that can help you with an excessive blink rate, mind blanking, or how to observe yourself in the most empowering, constructive way contact me here).